TimmSkiller/CIAInfo/README.md

 2. Put the ninfs executable into the ninfs folder
 3. Put your CIAs in to the "Put CIAs here" folder
 4. Create a new Folder called "3ds" in AppData\Roaming (can be accessed by opening %appdata% in windows explorer), and put both boot9.bin and seeddb.bin inside it
-5. Open either a Command Prompt or Windows PowerShell and navigate to the folder where CIAInfo.exe is located
-6. Execute CIAInfo.exe
+5. Double click on `CIAInfo.exe` or execute it in a command prompt or in Windows PowerShell

 NOTE: CIAInfo does not support parameters.
 Whatever you pass in will not be used.